Business Card Design

-No matter what style of a business card is on the table, the best business cards will usually follow a set of primary design points which can work to encourage recipients to taken action while boosting brand visibility:
+No matter what style of a business card is on the table, the best business cards will usually follow a set of primary design points that can work to encourage recipients to take action while boosting brand visibility:

 1 – Make it Convenient

-Unless you have chosen a ‘design' business card, which needs to be highly unique to be genuinely useful, one of your first considerations should be convenience.
+Unless you have chosen a ‘design’ business card, which needs to be unique to be genuinely helpful, one of your first considerations should be convenience.
 An important question is: how easy is it for your audience to receive, handle, and manage your business card and the information on that card?

-While unusual shapes, such as star shapes, for example, are indeed memorable, they are not easy to handle, especially for recipients storing cards in traditional business card holders.
+While unusual shapes, such as star shapes, are memorable, they are not easy to handle, especially for recipients storing cards in traditional business cardholders.

 Sometimes, a standard 3.5 x 2-inch business card can be more effective than something ‘different’.
 If you have chosen to go down a different route, consider other ways in which you can boost the convenience of your business card, such as leaving a blank, uncoated back to allow for note-jotting.

 2 – Be Selective

 Regardless of the shape of the business card you are going for, one thing remains the same: business cards are pretty small.
 This means that in many cases, it is going to be impossible to include all necessary information without producing an over-crowded design and without overwhelming your audience.

 That is why your next consideration should be about the type of information you want to include.
-It is essential to try to find the right balance between providing enough information to show you are the best solution for your audience's problems and retaining part of your story to encourage potential customers to reach out and learn more.
+It is essential to find the right balance between providing enough information to show you are the best solution for your audience’s problems and retaining part of your story to encourage potential customers to reach out and learn more.

-In many cases, a business will probably want to include their logo design and company name, their name and contact details, and a small snippet of what the company does.
+In many cases, a business will probably want to include their logo design and company name, name and contact details, and a small snippet of what the company does.

 3 – Consider Layout